 Each year Christians lament about Christmas.
 They complain that Christmas has become too commercialized or secular, centered on shopping, and no longer about Jesus’ birth.
 While most Christians agree with these issues, it can be hard to figure out what to do about it.

 How, exactly, do we put Christ back in Christmas?
 Especially if you’re already knee-deep in decorations, cookie-baking, and struggling to put up the Christmas tree.

 Below, I have a list of simple things you and your family can do to keep Christmas focused on Jesus.

-Choose a few to remind yourself, your family and friends about the real reason for the season.
+Choose a few to remind yourself, your family, and your friends about the real reason for the season.
 It will help you enjoy the holiday on a deeper, more meaningful level.

-Keeping Christ in Christmas means that throughout the season revealing the character, love and spirit of Christ that dwells in you and by allowing these traits to shine through your actions.
+Keeping Christ in Christmas means that throughout the season you should reveal the character, love, and spirit of Christ that dwells in you and allow these traits to shine through your actions.

 Simple, Yet Meaningful Ways to Keep Christ in Christmas

 Here are simple ways to keep Christ the central focus of your life this Christmas season.

 1) Plan a project of service this Christmas.